1391819/face_recognition/README.md

 <div align="justify">

-A face recognition system implemented for my [Diploma di Stato](https://qips.ucas.com/qip/italy-diploma-di-esame-di-stato-conclusivo-dei-corsi-di-istruzione-secondaria-superiore) project.
+A face recognition system which I implemented for my [Diploma di Stato](https://qips.ucas.com/qip/italy-diploma-di-esame-di-stato-conclusivo-dei-corsi-di-istruzione-secondaria-superiore) project.
 After starting the prototype through the attached button, the camera continuously scans the environment for people's faces by using the Viola-Jones algorithm.
 Following this, the Eigenface method (PCA based) is used for face recognition, which can be trained and then used to successfully identify people.

 ## Stack